dvogel3/CS-4641-Project-Page/index.md

 # Dataset
 ----------

-The dataset that we used for this project is sourced from Kaggle
+The dataset that we used for this project is sourced from [Kaggle](https://www.kaggle.com/joniarroba/65-world-indexes-gathered) and is a dataset composed of 65 indices on countries around the world.
+Indices include GDP, HDI, GINI, and other economic and social indicators for each country.